The Fox

 "For Fox

-- 1970's 'Second Hand Love' b/w 'Butterfly' (Fontana catalog number TF 6007 016) 2.)
-Lovely Day (Steve Brayne) - 3:24 rating: **** stars Opening up with some blazing and melodic lead guitar (not sure if it was Brayne or Weatherwill), 'Lovely Day' was a fantastic atmospheric rocker with some great harmony vocals.
-Showcasing Brayne on lead vocals, this one had even more commercial potential and should have been picked as a single.
+2.)
+Lovely Day (Steve Brayne) - 3:24 rating: **** stars Opening up with some blazing and melodic lead guitar (not sure if it was Brayne or Weatherwill), 'Lovely Day' was a fantastic atmospheric rocker with Brayne on lead vocals and some great harmony vocals.
+Lane also provide a wonderful organ solo.
+This one had even more commercial potential than the single that was released and should have been picked as a single.
 3.)
-As She Walks Way (instrumental) (Alex Lane - Nick Apostiledes) - 5:29 rating: *** stars Co-written by Lane and former band vocalist Nick Apostiledes ,the opening segment of 'As She Walks Way' has always reminds me of a Led Zeppelin song.
+As She Walks Way (Alex Lane - Nick Apostiledes) - 5:29 rating: *** stars Co-written by Lane and former band vocalist Nick Apostiledes, the opening segment of 'As She Walks Way' has always reminds me of a Led Zeppelin song.
 I'm not sure why, but it may have something to do with the acoustic guitar and percussion opening.
 Regardless, the fragile opening eventually morphed into a harder hitting guitar and keyboard workout and then slowed down for a vocal section.
 Unfortunately when the vocal kicked in the song lost its momentum and direction.
 4.)
 Glad I Could (Steve Brayne) - 2:58 rating: **** stars As much as I like 'Glad I Could', I had to admit it must have sounded somewhat dated in 1970.
 Perhaps it was the sitar?
 No idea and I didn't personally care since the song had some wonderful lead guitar moves (that would have made George Harrison happy) and a wonderful, pop-psych feel with one of those melodies that you simply couldn't shake out of your head.
 One of the album highlights ...
 5.)
 Butterfly (Steve Brayne) - 3:22 rating: **** stars The lyrics may not have aged well, but there's no denying 'Butterfly' had a beautiful melody and some dazzling acoustic guitar and sitar interplay.
-More 1967 than 1970, but easily another album highpoint, this one's appeared on a number of compilations including one of the "Rubble" compilations.
+With treated vocals it was another track with more of a 1967 vibe than 1970, but easily another album highpoint.
+This one's appeared on a number of compilations including one of the "Rubble" sets.
+The song also appeared as the "B" side on their 'Second Hand Love' 45..
 6.)
 Look In the Sky (Alex Lane) - 3:42 rating: *** stars Opening up with some nice Hammond from Lane, 'Look In the Sky' found the band dipping their collective toes into a more progressive sound.
 In spite of the relatively complex song structure, the track retained a strong commercial bent and a killer lead guitar solo.

 (side

 2) Side two opened with the first true mis-step - the lame, faux-blues 'Goodtime Music'.
 Mindless and dull, this one sounded like a throwaway demo that was used simply to pad the album out.
 Worthless.
 2.)
 Mr. Blank (Steve Brayne) - 3:20 rating: *** stars 'Mr. Blank' had a distinctive martial beat showcasing some cool David WIndross bass and a nice end-of-song Tim Reeves meltdown drum segment.
 The opening always reminds me a bit of The Clash's 'London's Calling'.
 3.)
 Man In a Fast Car (Steve Brayne) - 2:58 rating: **** stars One of my favorites performances, 'Man In a Fast Car' was another track with a distinctive mid-'60s feel.
 To my ears it actually sounded like a mash-up between The Spencer Davis Group and The Who.
 Fantastic lead guitar throughout the song ...
 4,) Birthday Card (Alex Lane - Nick Apostiledes) - 4:15 rating: **** stars I always hesitate to trot out the "Beatlesque" adjective, but it's appropriate for the mid-tempo ballad 'Birthday Card'.
 From the opening group harmonies; through the hyper-melodic song structure, and the stinging lead guitar, everything on this one reeked of The Fab Four.
 That wasn't meant as a criticism.
 5.)
-Madame Magical (Alex Lane - Steve Brayne - Nick Apostiledes) - 9:38 rating: **** stars Opening up with with circus sounds and treated vocals, 'Madame Magical' found the band diving headlong into British psychedelia.
+Madame Magical (Alex Lane - Steve Brayne - Nick Apostiledes) - 9:38 rating: **** stars Opening up with circus sounds and treated vocals, 'Madame Magical' found the band diving headlong into British psychedelia.
 Clocking in at almost ten minutes, the song bounced back and forth between Cream-styled blues and a more outright psych feel complete with droning vocals, treated Hammond effects (?), fuzz guitar, dynamic bass, etc. Yeah, it got trippier and less focused (almost jazzy) as it went along.
-Defintely a nice way to end the album.
+Definitely a nice way to end the album.

 |